 Predicting poly(A) usage in TCGA RNA-seq data based on our colon cancer cell line model

 Poly(A) isoform usage at the 546 APA candidate genes was inferred from the RNA-Seq BAM files.
-Under the assumption that when two pASs exist, the read depth in a region shared by two isoforms is higher than a region uniquely transcribed by either of one, we manually defined at least one pair of genomic regions for each of the 546 APA candidate genes observed from the poly(A)-seq data from our colon cancer cell line model (Table S3).
-Incorporating with a gene model (e.g., Ensembl GRCh37.87) and the pAS positions appeared in the 546 APA genes, we prepared a total of 651 pairs of genomic regions in a proximity of the pASs in a way that, from matched RNA-seq BAM files to our poly(A)-seq data, the mean depth ratio between the pair of genomic regions for testing is proportional to the poly(A) usage rate.
-Each pair has two genomic regions: 1) 5′ upstream regions where both proximal and distal isoform commonly share and 2) 3′ downstream region solely used by only one poly(A) isoform, respectively.
+We manually defined at least one pair of common (shared by both proximal and distal isoforms) and unique (unique to either the proximal or distal isoform) genomic regions for each of the 546 APA candidate genes (Table S3).
+The mean depth ratio between common and unique genomic regions was used to determine relative pAS usage.

 Genes were sorted by the FPKM-UQ (fragments per kilobase of transcript per million mapped reads upper quartile)(cite Shahriyari, 2017) values available from the National Cancer Institute Genomic Data Commons. and considered the genes confidently expressed.
 The top 8,000 genes underwent further analysis.
-Relative pAS usage was directly estimated from the ratio of the read depth between the pair of the genomic region in TCGA mRNA-seq BAM files.
 Cases in which the mean depth in the unique region is greater than the common region were excluded from further analysis.

 Normalization of DNA methylation β-values

-Among average 485,000 CpG sites reported in the methylation array, approximately 400,000 probes have valid β (i.e., methylation fraction) values.
-In order to correct the technical issues caused by the Illumina type 2 probe, we used the β mixture quantile dilation method(cite Teschendorff et al, 2012) to obtain a normalized methylation value at each CpG site.
+Among 485,000 CpG sites reported in the methylation array, approximately 400,000 probes have valid β (i.e., methylation fraction) values.
+The β mixture quantile dilation method(cite Teschendorff et al, 2012) was used to obtain a normalized methylation value at each CpG site.

 Correlation between predicted poly(A) usage ratio and CG methylation rate

-Only samples with both beta values and poly(A) usage available were considered.
 A normalized methylation rate was defined at each CG site.
-Predicted pAS usage was defined at a gene (or pair of genomic regions defined in the Section, “Predicting poly(A) usage in TCGA RNA-seq data based on our colon cancer cell line model”) which the CG site was included in a region between the transcript start and end position with +/-5,000 bp.
-Over the multiple TCGA samples, we generated a scatter plot between methylation rate on the x-axis and a poly(A) usage rate on the y-axis.
+Predicted pAS usage was defined at a gene containing the CG site +/-5,000 bp.
+Samples lacking either a β value or pAS usage data were excluded.
+We generated a scatter plot between methylation rateand pAS usage for each CG site.
 Pearson correlation (adjusted by Benjamini-Hochberg FDR 𝛼=0.05) was computed to quantify dependence or relationship between two variables.

 reference above: [ref:Myles Hollander and Douglas A. Wolfe (1973).
 Nonparametric Statistical Methods.
 New York: John Wiley & Sons.
 Pages 27--33 (one-sample), 68--75 (two-sample).
 Or second edition (1999)]